Skip to content

 0.5 / 1

-The company reports information on sourcing done by four of its manufacturing facilities in 2020.
+The company reports sourcing information for 4 of its manufacturing facilities in 2021.
 The traceability information is externally verified by SGS, however, this does not cover all of the company's supply.

 • P